Magni0/Finsure-Tech-Challenge/README.md

 1. add more flexability to page size for pagination
 2. optimize the database query for pagination
-3. fix urls to make it RESTful
+3. fix urls to make it RESTful ✓
-4. fix view to make them RESTful
+4. fix views to make them RESTful ✓
 5. implement Multithreading into bulk upload view

-## installation instructions
 ## Installation instructions

 1. Clone the repository, uncompress the archive and navigate into the root directory from in the terminal